-3.1.
-Cache Index
+3.1 Cache index

 A pyramid model for tiles is a valid method for storing and managing geospatial data in a multi-resolution hierarchy model.
 The idea is that by a block-and-layer operation, different resolution layers are generated by resampling from raw data.
 A layer of data is mapped onto a specified number of pixels in a block to generate a tile matrix.
-A tile with coordinates (tx, ty, l) is on the matrix on the l -th layer, in line with tx and row ty.
+A tile with coordinates (tx, ty, l) is on the matrix on the l -th layer, in line tx and row ty.
 The client application calculates the coordinates of the center tile of the current browsing view based on its longitude and latitude, and it then requests the tile by providing its coordinates (tx, ty, l) to the server.
-The request format is similar to URL=http://WebGIS server address/tile. aspx?L= $\ell \& X=tx\& Y=ty\&$.
+The request format is similar to URL=http://WebGIS_server_address/tile. aspx?L= l &X=tx&Y=ty&.

-A high-efficiency cache index should be built for the DCCS in order to carry out operations such as creating query, updating, and deletion for cache management.
-When the number of cached tile achieves the replacement threshold value, the cache index can help to implement the cache replacement algorithm.
-By considering a tile as a unit, this paper built an index for caching tiles based on the pyramid model.
-As shown in Fig. (1), the Hash function and linear linked chains were used to build a cache index CacheIndex.
-The triplet coordinates (tx, ty, l) of tile as the key variable were mapped to a table entry h (0 <=h <=H) using the Hash function.
-When mapping conflict was observed, the tiles with the same Hash value were stored in the same linear linked chain.
+A high-efficiency cache index should be built for DCCS, in order to carry out operations such as create, query, update, and delete for cache management; when the number of cached tile achieves the replacement threshold value, the cache index can help to implement the cache replacement algorithm.
+Taking a tile as a unit, this paper builds an index for caching tiles based on the pyramid model.
+As shown in Fig.1, the Hash function and linear linked chains are used to build a cache index CacheIndex.
+The triplet coordinates (tx, ty, l) of tile as the key variable are mapped to a table entry h (0 <=h <=H) using the Hash function.
+When mapping conflict happens, the tiles that have the same Hash value are stored in the same linear linked chain.
 Thus, the index can complete a query operation with Time Complexity O(1n) (where n is the length of the linear linked chain that connects with table entry h) and locate the requested tile in the DCCS quickly.

 Fig. (1).
-Cache index.
+Cache index

-In the linear linked chain, each node is an array Tilecached with size 7.
-Tilecached[0] is the coordinate of tile (tx, ty, l) , Tilecached[1], as the Server No, is the identifier of the cache server in which the tile (tx, ty, l) is cached, and Tilecached[2] is the store offset in the cache.
-Tilecached[1] and Tilecached[2] can help to locate the cached tile in the cluster-based cache, in order to quickly obtain the tile data and return the tile to the user, reducing the response delay.
-Tilecached[3], as the first Visited Time, records the first request time for tile (tx, ty, l) .
-Tilecached[4], as the last Visited Time, records the latest request time for tile (tx, tv, l).
-Tilecached[5], as the total Access Times, records the total access times for tile (tx, ty, ty)l), and Tilecached[6] records the latest stat value for the latest access of tile (tx, ty, l) , which is the replacement attribute value.
-In each linear linked chain of table entry h{i} each node is sorted in the descending order by stat value.
+In a linear linked chain, each node is an array Tilecached with size 7.
+Tilecached[0] is the coordinate of tile (tx, ty, l), Tilecached[1],as ServerNo, is the identifier of the cache server in which tile (tx, ty, l) is cached, Tilecached[2] is the store offset in the cache.
+Tilecached[1] and Tilecached[2] can help to locate the cached tile in the cluster-based cache, in order to obtain the tile data quickly and return the tile to the user, reducing the response delay.
+Tilecached[3], as firstVisitedTime, records the first request time for tile (tx, ty, l).
+Tilecached[4], as lastVisitedTime, records the latest request time for tile (tx , ty , l).
+Tilecached[5], as totalAccessTimes, records the total access times for tile (tx, ty, l), and Tilecached[6] records the latest stat value for the latest access of tile (tx, ty, l), which is the replacement attribute value.
+In each linear linked chain of table entry h, each node is sorted in descending order by stat value.
 The end node has the lowest stat value.
-Thus, during clusterbased cache replacement, only the end node of each linear linked chain is compared and the tile with the lowest stat value is replaced.
-This can reduce the search time in the replacement process.
+Thus, during cluster-based cache replacement, only the end node of each linear linked chain is compared and the tile with the lowest stat value is replaced.
+This can reduce search time in the replacement process.